zenglg/unvme/README.md

 Questions and Comments:
 =======================

-Please feel free to create new issue for questions and comments.
+See also the <a href="https://github.com/MicronSSD/unvme/wiki">Wiki FAQ</a> page, and feel free to create new issue for questions and comments.